MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 ## EFI

 **BOOT**<div align="justify">Fallback boot-loader path.
 This is the only boot-loader pathname that the UEFI firmware on 64-bit X86 systems will look for without any pre-existing NVRAM boot settings.
-"Booting" is a term used to refer to the initial loading process when we turn on the computer.
-BOOTx64.efi is a special file for the boot process that aims to link the "boot-loader" checked by the BIOS before the computer can be used.
+Booting is a term used to refer to the initial loading process when we turn on the computer.
+BOOTx64.efi is a special file for the boot process that aims to link the boot-loader checked by the BIOS before the computer can be used.
 The boot programme and OpenCore.efi will be searched by the BIOS for UEFI on 64-bit X86 systems without any existing NVRAM boot settings.</div>

 **Secure Boot**<div align="justify">Basically MacOS implements the same boot instruction as any other Operating System.
 But, secure boot works in a different approach.
 Mac computers equipped with a [T2 chip](https://en.wikipedia.org/wiki/Apple_T2) have an added feature called secure boot.
 It prevents unsigned operating systems from running on your Mac.
 Secure boot helps protect against bootkits, or malware that infects the master boot record (MBR) on your computer.
 Please refer [Apple Support](https://support.apple.com/en-us/HT208862) for more info.</div>

 **Chain-Loader**<div align="justify">OpenCore capable of some other additional features.
-It has another mobile feature called "chain-loader," which aims to call different operating systems.</div>
+It has another mobile feature called chain-loader, which aims to call different operating systems.</div>

 ![Artboard X](https://user-images.githubusercontent.com/72515939/166086925-5b6b1cae-d80e-4fcd-a18b-6d907f5d1b9a.png)